macintoshhelper/technologies/README.md

 JSON-like database storage system.

 Pros
+- Simple to use
+- No need to set a schema in advance

 Cons
 - Default security config allows anyone access to the database (use iptables firewall! + secure before goes live)